Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * [semshi](https://github.com/numirias/semshi) for Python
 * [tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter) for code highlights

-I didn't have chances to write a large amount of code using vim after I set up these but they are at least very useful for writing scripts and navigating codebases.
+I didn't have chances to write a large amount of code using vim after I set up these, but they are at least very useful for writing scripts and navigating codebases.

 It wasn't always easy to set things up.
 I spent weeks to learn, custmoize, and troubleshoot when I started using `coc-metals` and `conjure`.
 I've faced a Lua version issue when I tried using `coc-lua`.
 Nothing was free but they were worth it.